volta-cli/website/subdomains/docs/_reference/install.md

 # `volta install`

-The `volta install` command has the following synax:
+The `volta install` command will set your default version of a tool.
+It will also fetch that tool if it isn't already cached locally.
+It has the following synax:

 ```
-Install a tool in the user toolchain
+Installs a tool in your toolchain

-Usage:
-    volta install <tool>[@<version>]
+USAGE:
-    volta install -h | --help
+    volta install [FLAGS] <tool[@version]>...

-Options:
+FLAGS:
+        --verbose    Enables verbose diagnostics
+        --quiet      Prevents unnecessary output
-    -h, --help     Display this message
+    -h, --help       Prints help information

-Supported Tools:
-    Currently Volta supports installing `node` and `yarn` - support for more tools is coming soon!
+ARGS:
+    <tool[@version]>...
+Tools to install, like `node`, `yarn@latest` or `your-package@^14.4.3`.
 ```